Hats-Protocol/StakingEligibility/README.md

 ### Forgiving

 A slashed staker can be forgiven by calling the `forgive()` function.
-This does not unlash the staker, but it brings them out of bad standing and allows them to stake again if they wish.
+This does not unslash the staker, but it brings them out of bad standing and allows them to stake again if they wish.

 Only a wearer of the `judgeHat` can forgive.